LaunchCodeEducation/data-analysis-curriculum/content/data-manipulation/exercises/_index.md

 ## Getting Started

-Open `data-analysis-projects/data-manipulation/exercises` into a new jupyter notebook.
+Open `data-analysis-projects/data-manipulation/exercises` into a new Jupyter notebook.

 ## Code Along